dougsweetser/Q/docs/Math/complex_quaternions.md

 playful way to think differently about numbers for physics

-The method for constructing quaternions with the roots in space-time will start with finite groups.
+The method for constructing quaternions with the roots in space-time will start with discrete groups.
 A discrete group can be made continuous.
 The theory of Lie groups provides the background for such a process.
 Physics is about stuff in motion.
 With both "stuff" and "motion" broadly defined, animations will be provided.